Puyo Puyo (video game): Reception

-In Japan, Game Machine listed the arcade version of Puyo Puyo on their December 15, 1992 issue as being the fifth most-successful table arcade unit of the month.
+In Japan, Game Machine listed the arcade version of Puyo Puyo as the fifth most successful table arcade unit of December 1992.

 The Mega Drive version was a bestseller in Japan for four months.

 Legacy

-The Mega Drive version was re-released for the Wii's Virtual Console in Japan on December 2, 2006, while the arcade version was released on April 12, 2011.
+The Mega Drive version was re-released for the Wii Virtual Console in Japan on December 2, 2006, while the arcade version was released on April 12, 2011.
 The arcade VC release features online play.

-On August 22, 2019, the Arcade version was re-released for the Nintendo Switch under the Sega Ages Puyo Puyo (SEGA AGES ぷよぷよ) brand, with online-playing features.
+The arcade version was re-released for the Nintendo Switch under the Sega Ages Puyo Puyo (SEGA AGES ぷよぷよ) brand in August 2019, with online play features.

+Several clones of the game were created in the years following the game's release.
+Super Foul Egg was one such clone created for the Amiga by request of Amiga Power magazine and was featured on a cover disk.
+It was then ported to RISC OS on Acorn by Owain Cole (and featured on an Acorn User cover disk), and finally ported to Java.

+In late 1995, it was ported to the Apple IIGS by Bret Victor.